bongozone/bongozone/index.md

 The CV2 channel has three modes accessible from the panel switch:

-<span class="newthought">Gate</span> mode outputs a 10-volt gate if the value
+<span class="newthought">Gate</span> mode triggers a 10-volt gate if the value
 in the CV channel is high.
 When CV2 is normalled to the clock input, the CV2 channels will generate short trigger pulses instead of gates.

 <span class="newthought">Velocity</span> mode outputs the stored CV while the
 input clock is high.
 This is useful for generating a variable height modulation envelope with a slew limiter.<label for="sn-befaco" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-befaco" class="margin-toggle"><span class="sidenote">
-    The Slew Limiter and Rampage modules from Befaco are good candidate for this application in VCVRack.
+    The Slew Limiter and Rampage modules from Befaco are good candidates for this application in VCVRack.
 </span>

 <span class="newthought">CV</span> mode causes the right channel to operate identically